Featured Testimonial About Creighton University

 Like any other living creature, Billy has evolved, continually shifting the shape of his beak, each new era marked by the dawn of another Jay.
 But however much he’s changed, he’s done so without losing the fierce blue hue of his plucky heart.

-On the year of his 80th birthday, here is the definitive story of Billy Bluejay — the logo, the costume, the spirit of Creighton.
+Here is the definitive story of Billy Bluejay — the logo, the costume, the spirit of Creighton.

 Long before Billy Bluejay, Creighton’s athletic teams were known by their colors or the unofficial nickname of the “Hilltoppers,” based on campus’ elevated position.
 But by 1923, half a dozen other teams across the country had the same name.